ssathyanaray2/SimpleCompiler/README.md

 	5) Error Handling:
 		• "The compiler provides detailed error messages to help the user debug their code, such as syntax errors, type mismatches, or undeclared variables."
 		• Demo Point: Show a program that triggers an error and the corresponding message.

+  # Command to compile and run code:

+	Compile the Program:
+	gcc -o compiler compiler.c

+	Run the Compiler:
+	./compiler input.txt output.txt

+	input.txt: The script file to be compiled and executed. output.txt: The file where the output will be written.